 While we chose a hotel that we could walk easily from, to get further afield and back to the airport we used taxis which are easy to get off the street in Singapore at designated bays or by going to hotel entrances, and they are also relatively cheap.
 Drivers were also happy for us to sit with your child on your lap.

 Singapore is definitely a pushchair friendly city with most of it quite flat and pavements are well-maintained.
 It's also easy to travel by taxi with a buggy as most will have boots big enough to throw a collapsible stroller in the back.
+Our pushchair the YOYO BabyZen folds up as small as a large briefcase, weighs 5kg and did great being pushed around town and being folded up etc for taxis' backseats and boots.

 Like Thailand we found most things we needed for our 18-month old without problems in Singapore.
 Supermarkets stocked Huggies and Ella's pouches and we found lots of baby- and child-suitable medicines or remedies in the pharmacy at the airport.